sharma-subendra-kr/LimberGridView/README.md

 * **Scrolling: While on interactive view.
 If there are large, completely unused spaces in-between items, then the scroll freezes.**
 * **Zombie item: While moving an item to a position substantially far away vertically, sometimes a zombie item i.e. an item that can't be interacted with is observed.**

-### Due to substantial changes to the way LimberGridView works in version 1.0.0-beta.3, all previous versions are abandoned, removed from tags, their dependencies made private so that no one can use them.

 ### Improvements in the arrange algorithm are made in patches.
 I try to make sure it doesn't affect any APIs.